Empirical Bayes When Estimation Precision Predicts Parameters: Introduction

-Applied economists often use empirical Bayes methods to shrink noisy parameter estimates, in hopes of accounting for the imprecision in the estimates and improving subsequent decisions.\footnote{Empirical Bayes methods are applicable whenever many parameters for heterogeneous populations are estimated in tandem.
-For instance, value-added modeling, where the parameters are latent qualities for different service providers (e.g. teachers, schools, colleges, insurance providers, etc.), is a common thread in several literatures \citep{angrist2017leveraging,mountjoy2021returns,chandra2016health,doyle2017evaluating,hull2018estimating,einav2022producing,abaluck2021mortality,dimick2010ranking}.
-Our application \citep{bergman2019creating} is in a literature on place-based effects, where the unknown parameters are latent features of places \citep{chyn2021neighborhoods,finkelstein2021place,chetty2018opportunity,chetty2018impacts,diamond2021standard,baum2019microgeography,aloni2023one}.
-Empirical Bayes methods are also applicable in studies of discrimination \citep{kline2022systemic,kline2023discrimination,rambachan2021identifying,egan2022harry,arnold2022measuring,montiel2021empirical}, meta-analysis \citep{azevedo2020b,meager2022aggregating,andrews2019identification,elliott2022detecting,wernerfelt2022estimating,dellavigna2022rcts,abadie2023estimating}, and correlated random effects in panel data \citep {chamberlain1984panel,arellano2009robust,bonhomme2020much,bonhomme2015grouped,liu2020forecasting,giacomini2023robust}. } Commonly used empirical Bayes methods assume \emph{prior independence}---that the known precisions of the noisy estimates do not predict the underlying unknown parameters.
-However, prior independence is economically questionable and empirically rejected in many contexts; inappropriately imposing it can harm empirical Bayes decisions, possibly even making them underperform decisions using shrinkage.
-Motivated by these concerns, this paper introduces empirical Bayes methods that relax prior independence.
+Commonly used empirical Bayes methods often assume \emph{precision independence}---that the known standard errors $\sigma_i$ do not predict the underlying parameters $\theta_i$ (i.e., $\sigma_i \indep \theta_i$).
+However, precision independence is economically questionable and empirically rejected in many contexts.
+Inappropriately imposing it can harm empirical Bayes decisions, possibly even making them underperform decisions without shrinkage.
+Motivated by these concerns, this paper introduces and analyzes empirical Bayes methods that allow for precision dependence.

-To be concrete, our primary empirical example \citep{bergman2019creating} performs shrinkage on estimates of economic mobility of low-income children\footnote{Throughout this paper, measures of economic mobility for a place are defined as certain average adult outcomes of children from low-income households growing up in the place \citep{chetty2018opportunity}.
-One example is the probability that a Black person have incomes in the top 20 percentiles, whose parents have household incomes at the 25\th{} percentile.
-See \cref{sec:empirical} for details. } published in the Opportunity Atlas \citep {chetty2018opportunity}.
-Here, prior independence assumes that the standard errors of these noisy mobility estimates do not predict true economic mobility.
-However, more upwardly mobile Census tracts tend to have fewer low-income children and hence noisier estimates of mobility.
-Consequently, the standard errors of mobility estimates and true mobility are positively correlated, violating prior independence.
+To be concrete, our empirical application \citep{bergman2019creating} uses empirical Bayes methods to shrink raw economic mobility estimates $(Y_i, \sigma_i)$ of low-income children, curated by \citet{chetty2018opportunity}.
+Here, $\theta_i$ represents true unobserved economic mobility of low-income children from Census tract $i$.
+In this context, precision independence assumes that the standard errors of these estimates do not predict true economic mobility.
+However, more upwardly mobile Census tracts tend to have noisier estimates, in part because they contain fewer low-income households.
+Consequently, the standard errors $\sigma_i$ and true mobility $\theta_i$ are positively correlated.